nojronatron/nojronatron.github.io/class-09.md

 2. then keypress if user pressed a key that adds content to the page.
 3. keyup when the user releases the key that was pressed.

+#### Which Key Was Pressed?

+ASCII keycodes are used under the hood to encode and decode keypress values.
+Event property keyCode is included when the firing event is from keydown or keypress.
+'keyCode' returns an ASCII code representing the key value that was pressed.
+Use the String method 'String.fromCharCode(event.keyCode)' to get the key value.

+### Form Events Revisited

+Three events are generated from Forms:

+- submit: Happens when the Form is submitted.
+Attached to the Form element.
+- change: Generated when a selection box is changed, or a radio button or checkbox are clicked. *Preferred over click event detection* because most elements can be operated by keyboard input only, in addtion to mouse actions.
+- input: Occurs when an `<input>` or `<textarea>` element are changed.

+*[Duckett, Pg.283]* has a full page example of code showing how to use Form Events.

+### Mutation Events and Observers

+A structural change in the DOM generates Mutation Events.
+They include:

+- DOMNode Inserted
+- DOMNodeRemoved
+- DOMSubtreeModified
+- DOMNodeInsertedIntoDocument
+- DOMNodeRemovedFromDocument

+Relying on mutation events can cause your code to operate slowly when it is making many changes to teh DOM.

 [Back to top](#notes-from-duckett-html-and-js-books)